An Ireland Road Trip: How To Plan An Epic 1-Week Ireland Itinerary On Your Own

 Yes—but only if you’re smart about it.
 You won’t see everything, and honestly, that’s the point.
 You’re better off seeing fewer places well than trying to speed through the whole island like you’re competing in the Tour de Ireland.

-For a solid 1 week itinerary Ireland, you’ll want to choose one half of the country—the west and south coasts are ideal for a first-timer.
+For a solid 1 week Ireland itinerary, you’ll want to choose one half of the country—the west and south coasts are ideal for a first-timer.
 That way, you’re not spending your entire trip in the car or checking in and out of hotels like it’s your job.

 Start With the Map—But Don’t Get Stuck There